 According to the National Center for Childhood Poverty, some 22 percent of American children live below the poverty level of $23,550 a year for a family of four.
 Research shows that to cover basic expenses, a family of four needs at least $44,700 a year, a sum which is nearly twice the poverty level.

-While there may be some who take advantage of Supplemental Nutrition Assistance Program (SNAP), about 45 percent of all recipients are children.
-The SNAP for Women, Infants, and Children (WIC) is an essential program that leads to healthier infants, more nutritious diets, and better health care for children.
-Additionally, disabled individuals make up 19.8 percent, senior citizens count for eight percent, while adults without children who are not disabled make up 23.6 percent of people receiving food stamps.
+About 45 percent of all SNAP recipients are children.
+Additionally, disabled individuals make up 19.8 percent, senior citizens account for 8 percent, and adults without children who are not disabled make up 23.6 percent.

 But don’t people on food stamps just buy junk food and cigarettes?

 Bernie believes that individuals who truly need assistance should not be denied access to SNAP.
-In 2012, he voted against limiting eligibility and bonuses for SNAP in the Senate Amendments 2172 and 2165.
+In 2012, he voted against limiting eligibility and bonuses for SNAP as called for in Senate Amendments 2172 and 2165.